-Culture is important in and of itself and participation in culture is a force for good for individuals and society.
-To support Scotland’s culture and heritage, we are investing almost £270 million.
+Participation in culture is a force for good for individuals and society.

 Our world class National Collections are enjoyed by over five million people every year.
 We are protecting free access and are working to widen the touring of our National Collections – beyond traditional settings – in our schools and communities.